bbredesen/ng-sevenseg/README.md

 ## TODO

 * Pass through styling, such as display size, color, slant
-* On/Off functionality to turn off the display on command
+* On/Off functionality to turn off the display while retaining the value
 * Error/edge case handling, like values that exceed the display capacity, decimal places greater than display capacity, etc.